-Agricultural Resources 1: A conservation easement shall be established over the 16-acre open space Parcel A of the Vesting Tentative Map, whereby development rights over the area shall be transferred to the County.
+Agricultural Resources 1: A deed restriction shall be established over the 16-acre open space Parcel A of the Vesting Tentative Map, requiring its preservation in perpetuity as open space.
 This will substantially limit the extent to which future conversion of agricultural lands could occur in the vicinity by providing permanent protection of open space land that comprises roughly 65% of the project site.